pyrddlgym-project/pyRDDLGym/docs/start2.rst

 Grounding a Domain
 ------

-By default, pyRDDLGym works directly from the (lifted) domain description.
+By default, pyRDDLGym simulates domains in a tensored manner directly from the (lifted) domain description.
-Parameterized variables (p-variables) are represented internally as numpy arrays, whose values are propagated in a vectorized manner through mathematical expressions.
+Specifically, parameterized variables are represented internally as numpy arrays, whose values are propagated in a vectorized manner through mathematical expressions.

 However, sometimes it is required to work with the grounded representation.
 For example,